 Rolling out a new platform

 After we settled on a roadmap with our partners and stakeholders, we determined that piloting the program would help ensure long-term success.
-Our pilot program consisted of a, “friendly market group,” or a team of users to validate our plan and provide real-world feedback on training and launch materials.
+Our pilot program consisted of a, “friendly market group,” or a team of users to validate our plan and provide real-world feedback on social selling training and launch materials.
 Your pilot program should be reflective of your organization as a whole.
 While it may be easier to get buy-in from super-users, testing with a broader group ensures that results reflect the broader organization.

 Not as scary as it first appeared